hysun00/Lenet-5_FPGA_Accelerator/README.md

     sudo python3 server.py
 ```

-> NOTE: You should execute server.py first or you will get connection error
+> NOTE: You should execute server.py first or you will get connection error and you should change path of Overlay to where you put your bitstream file

 ## Lenet-5 Architecture
 <img src="/Image/Lenet-5_architecture.png"/>